skitazaki/aws-cfn-templates/README.md

 ### Log Policy

-`aws-cfn-cwlog-policy.yml` is a template of Lambda function to put retention policy on CloudWatch Logs, and also creates periodic invocation rule once a week.
+`aws-cfn-cwlog-policy.yml` is a template of Lambda functions to keep CloudWatch Logs clean.
+Lambda Functions are invoked by Events periodically.

+1. Put retention policy on Log Group without "retentionInDays" property.
+2. Remove empty log groups and log streams.

-This template requires permission to create IAM Role for Lambda function.
+This template requires permission to create IAM Roles for Lambda functions.
 Prepare deployment role so that CloudFormation can deploy serverless stack, and pass role to it while stack creation.

+Parameters:

+* *LogGroupPrefix*:
+    Prefix string of target log group names.
+    (Default: `/aws/lambda/`)
+* *RetentionInDays*:
+    Days to set retention policy.
+    (Default: `7`)
+* *ScheduleInDays*:
+    Days to invoke Lambda functions in the Events Rule ScheduleExpression format.
+    (Default: `2 days`)